 If you’re a smoker, you must stop during healing.
 This activity slows or prevents bone healing, and the graft is more likely to fail.

 Where to Go In Need of a Bone Graft Procedure

 Usually, the news that a bone grafting procedure is needed comes as a surprise for many patients, and this can affect their budget.
 But, have you heard about dental tourism?
-Is this decade's newest way to save in any kind of dental treatments.
+This is this decade's newest way to save in any kind of dental treatment.

 Bone grafting, dental implants, crowns, veneers, and more treatments are available at our clinics.
 Check our price list and compare prices yourself.
 You'll realize how much you can save in Los Algodones, Mexico.